Proud past, vibrant future and ten things you may not know

-Saint Katharine Drexel (1858-1955), a benefactor of the church in Newton Grove, visited there in 1910.
-The Philadelphia heiress and nun who founded the Sisters of the Blessed Sacrament spent her entire fortune, some $20 million, on missionary work, particularly on the care and evangelization of blacks and Native Americans.
+Katharine Drexel (1858-1955), who was canonized a saint in 2000, was a benefactor of the church in Newton Grove.
+She visited there in 1910.
+The Philadelphia heiress and nun who founded the Sisters of the Blessed Sacrament spent her entire fortune, some $20 million, on missionary work, particularly on the care and evangelization of Blacks and Native Americans.

-Father James F. Garneau wrote about Mother Drexel’s generosity to the Church in North Carolina in The North Carolina Catholic in 1988, on the occasion of her beatification.
-(St. Katharine was canonized in 2000.)
-In 1895, Fr.
-Garneau wrote, “$500 was given [among other contributions to churches in the state] to enlarge the church in Newton Grove, with the provision that a section of pews would be set aside in the enlarged church for use by ‘Colored People,’ and that they would always be welcomed in the church.”
+Father James F. Garneau wrote about Mother Drexel’s generosity to the Church in North Carolina in The North Carolina Catholic newspaper in 1988, on the occasion of her beatification.
+Father Garneau wrote that $500 was given [among other contributions to churches in the state] to enlarge the church building in Newton Grove, so people of all races would always be welcomed there.

-Mother Drexel began a correspondence with Fr.
-Michael Irwin, pastor in Newton Grove, which would last more than 20 years.
-In 1910, she visited Fr.
-Irwin in Newton Grove, and stayed with the sisters who were teaching at both the white and colored schools then in existence.
+Mother Drexel began a correspondence with Father Michael Irwin, pastor in Newton Grove, which would last more than 20 years.
+In 1910, she visited Father Irwin in Newton Grove, and stayed with the religious sisters who were teaching at the schools then in existence.

 7. The Patroness of our Diocese

 In 1945, the year of his consecration as Bishop of Raleigh, the Most Reverend Vincent S. Waters asked Pope Pius XII to place our Diocese under the patronage of the Immaculate Conception of the Blessed Virgin Mary.
 Devotion to Mary was at the heart of Bishop Waters’ spirituality throughout his life.